kumahq/kuma-website/app/docs/2.0.x/deployments/stand-alone.md

 #### Control plane offline

 * New data plane proxies won't be able to join the mesh.
-This includes new instances (Pod/VM) that are newly created by automatic deployment mechanisms (e.g. a rolling update process), this means a control plane connection failure could block "update by replacement processes" of applications and events that involves new instances to be created.
+This includes new instances (Pod/VM) that are newly created by automatic deployment mechanisms (for example, a rolling update process), meaning a control plane connection failure could block updates of applications and events that involves new instances to be created.
-* On mTLS enabled meshes, a data plane proxy may fail to refresh its client certificate prior to expiry (defaults to 24h, could be configured at mesh level), thus traffic from/to this data planes will be blocked.
+* On mTLS enabled meshes, a data plane proxy may fail to refresh its client certificate prior to expiry (defaults to 24 hours), thus causing traffic from/to this data plane to fail.
 * Data-plane proxy configuration will not be updated.
 * Communication between data planes proxies will still work.